Skip to content

 print(inst.mnemonic)

-How does quokka works ?
+How does quokka work?

-What is exported ?
+What is exported?

 You may have a look at the protobuf format definition to understand exactly what is exported but the list here can give you a nice overview.

-Exported features:
+Exported features

 • Meta information (file hash, name, detected compiler, calling convention)